realworldocaml/book/en/19-installing-ocaml.md

 much easier to use a source-code manager that lets you modify individual libraries and automatically recompile all the dependencies.

-An important difference between OCaml and scripting languages such as Python or Ruby is that the static type safety that means that you can't just mix-and-match compiled libraries.
+An important difference between OCaml and scripting languages such as Python or Ruby is the static type safety that means that you can't just mix-and-match compiled libraries.
 Interfaces are checked when libraries are compiled, so when an interface is changed, all the dependent libraries must also be recompiled.
 Source-based package managers automate this process for you and make development life much easier.

 To work through Real World OCaml, you'll need three major components
 installed: